 Whether your car accident case can be resolved via a settlement or ends up in court, the experienced Decatur car accident attorneys at Marks Law Group are ready to help you every step of the way.
 We have been helping car accident victims in Decatur and throughout Georgia for decades recover fair compensation to cover their medical expenses, property damage, lost income, and pain and suffering, and we can help you too.

-To schedule a no-cost initial consultation and free case review with one of our experienced car accident lawyer, call us today at (404) 939-1485 or chat with us online now.
+To schedule a no-cost initial consultation and free case review with one of our experienced car accident lawyers, call us today at (678) 251-9309 or chat with us online now.